An Overview of Oil Industry Safety Directorate

 Chennai Petroleum Corporation Limited

-CGM (Tech), Manali, Chennai
+CGM (Tech Services), Manali, Chennai

 GAIL(I) Limited